Introduction

 Click on the Text Box below the Combo Box to set the focus on it.

-If you look at the filtered Field values of records you may find that the second character of the field values are different and three items have the same letter in the second character position.
-Besides that, the field values are correctly sorted, in selected (Ascending/Descending) Alphabetical Order.
+If you look at the filtered Field values of records, you may find that the second character of the filter field values is different, and three items have the same letter in the second character position.
+Besides, the field values are correctly sorted in selected (Ascending/Descending) Alphabetical Order.

-Type the second common character next to the earlier character in the FilterText control and the list of items narrows down.
-You can further filter and narrow down the list progressively this way if needed.
+Type the second common character next to the earlier character in the FilterText control, and the list of items narrows down.
+You can further filter and narrow down the list progressively.

-Press Backspace Key to delete the last character typed and to leave the rest of the characters in the Text Box.
-The list will expand and all items starting with the letters in the control are back on the List.
+Press the Backspace Key to delete the last character typed and to leave the rest of the characters in the Text Box.
+The list will expand, and all items starting with the letters in the control are back on the List.

-Press Backspace Key again to delete other characters one by one from the TextBox.
-This time the Filter action is removed and all the records are back in the Form.
+Press the Backspace Key again to delete other characters one by one from the TextBox.
+This time, the Filter action is removed, and all the records are back in the Form.

 NB: The Filter Criteria Text Values are limited to the Characters 0 to 9, A to Z, and a to z only.

-If you want to try the Filter action on one of the other two fields you may select that Field's name from the Combo Box above before trying the filter action explained from Step 19 onwards.
+If you want to try the Filter action on one of the other two fields, select that Field's name from the Combo Box above before trying the filter action explained from Step 19 onwards.

 Thanks...